wmayab/Research-Repository/README.md

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?

+i have opend 14 tabs. all of them are study related.
+3 github, 1 scratch, 4 research,2 team 3  student hub , 1 week 3 lab activity

 ### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?